oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 The output will then show lines 40 to 60 of the particular file.

 For more `git blame` options, you can visit the [git blame documentation](https://git-scm.com/docs/git-blame).

+* If you face any issues while setting things up or your PR build fails unexpectedly (please go through the logs of the PR build and try debugging the problem on your own first!), feel free to ping @oppia/dev-workflow-team.

 ## Communication channels